as228gc/1dv610-laboration2/README.md

 * [Report](src/modules/Report/README.md)
 * [ReportGenerator](src/modules/ReportGenerator/README.md)

-You can find a class diagram an the reflections and naming convention in the projects [Wiki](https://github.com/as228gc/1dv610-laboration2/wiki).
+You can find a class diagram and the reflections and naming convention in the projects [Wiki](https://github.com/as228gc/1dv610-laboration2/wiki).

 Watch [Open Issues](https://github.com/as228gc/1dv610-laboration2/issues) to see future devlopment of the module.